ethereum/fv-blog/_posts/2020-07-22-symbolic-hevm-release.md

     }
 }
 ```
 We can use `hevm symbolic` to see whether there exists a pair of uints `x` and `y` such that their product is `973013`.
-We can specify a function abi using the `--sig` flag to let calldata be assumed to be a wellformed call to `factor`:
+We can specify a function abi using the `--sig` flag to let calldata be assumed to be a well formed call to `factor`:
 ```bash
 $ solc --bin-runtime -o . primality.sol
 $ hevm symbolic --code $(<PrimalityCheck.bin-runtime) --sig "factor(uint x, uint y)"